Cengiz Biçer

-Cengiz Biçer (born 11 December 1987) is a Liechtenstein international footballer of Turkish descent, who currently plays for FC Balzers as a goalkeeper.
+Cengiz Biçer (born 11 December 1987) is a Liechtensteiner former footballer who played as a goalkeeper.

 Career

-After a year with USV Eschen/Mauren, where he had played in his youth, Biçer moved onto the Turkish side Samsunspor.
+After a year with USV Eschen/Mauren, where he had played in his youth, Biçer moved to the Turkish side Samsunspor.
 In 2010, Biçer moved onto Mersin İdmanyurdu on a transfer.
 His debut in the Turkish Top Division was 30 March 2012 in the game versus Karabükspor.

 International career

 He is a member of the Liechtenstein national football team, but only has been capped 11 times as he remains behind long-time number one goalkeeper Peter Jehle.
 Biçer was capped six times for the Liechtenstein national under-21 football team in 2007 and 2008.